Skip to main content

 Can I drink coffee or tea during the fasting window?

-Usually yes.
 Plain water, black coffee, and unsweetened tea are the standard fasting-window drinks.
-Once you add cream, milk, sugar, juice, or any calorie-containing supplement, you’re not really fasting anymore.
+Cream, milk, sugar, juice, or calorie-containing supplements count as food for most people trying to keep a clean fast.

 What breaks a fast?